ototadana/sd-face-editor/README.md

   - Each rule can be an object that consists of `when` and `then`:
     - `when` (object, optional): The condition for the rule.
       - `tag` (string, optional): A tag corresponding to the type of face detected by the face detector.
       - `criteria` (string, optional): This determines which faces will be processed, based on position or size.
 Available options include 'left', 'right', 'center', 'top', 'middle', 'bottom', 'small', 'large', and 'all'.
-      - `num` (integer, optional): The maximum number of faces to be processed that match the specified criteria.
-If `num` is not specified, it is considered as 1.
-For example, if `criteria` is 'left' and `num` is not specified, then only the leftmost face will be processed.
-If `criteria` is 'left' and `num` is 2, then the two leftmost faces will be processed.
+The maximum number of faces to be processed that match the specified criteria can be defined in this string, separated by a colon (`:`).
+For example, `'center:2'` would process the two most central faces.
+If a number is not specified, only one face (the most relevant according to the criteria) will be processed.
     - `then` (object or array of objects, required): The job or list of jobs to be executed if the `when` condition is met.
       - Each job is an object with the following properties:
         - `face_processor` (object or string, required): The face processor component to be used in the job.